A Scenic Dartmoor Road Trip – Starting and Ending at Moorland View Cottage, North Bovey

-Moorland View: The Perfect Starting Point
+1. Moorland View – the Perfect Starting Point

-Enjoy a slow farmhouse breakfast back at the cottage, then set off knowing every stop on today’s route sits comfortably within reach.
+Enjoy a slow farmhouse breakfast back at the cottage, then set off knowing that every stop on today’s route sits comfortably within reach.

 The gentle one-hour return walk is achievable for most visitors.
 Afterwards, pause for lunch or a cream tea nearby before continuing the loop.